dr497/help-center/content/pools/rebalance/_index.en.md

 # When do pools rebalance?

-Pools that have already been initialized rebalance every Sunday from 9pm - 10pm UTC +8.
-The orders are TWAPed during 1 hour maximum to minimize the price impact.
+Pools that have already been initialized rebalance every Sunday.
+The orders are TWAPed to minimize the price impact.